About FrenchPlus

 Miscellaneous Recommendations

-LanguageReactor website, you can explore the menu to find an incredible amount of content, even sorted by subtitles for those channels.
-LanguageReactor, which was the old Language Learning with Netlix tool, is currently run as a small outfit, and continues to develop new functionality.
+Again, if you find content you like, subscribe to those channels, where you will find far more content than we can provide.
+And on the LanguageReactor website, you can explore the menu to find an incredibly large amount of content, even sorted by subtitles for those channels.
+LanguageReactor, which was the old Language Learning with Netflix tool, is currently run as a small outfit, and continues to develop new functionality.
 Potentially that includes being able to categorize words by function (noun, verb, determinant, etc).
-You may similarly feel that for the price of about $US60, it is a project worth supporting.
+You may similarly feel that for the reasonable price, it is a project worth supporting.